4/29/2025

 Analyst, DNB Markets

-That sounds very market driven.
-Thank you very much also for the preform breakdown in our giving for 2024.
-Just to get the feel for it, I guess we have a better knowledge about your specifics that happened during 2024.
-Are there something similar that we should be aware of that you have seen now in H and Y that may be made, say, a single quarter unrepresentative for the underlying performance?
-Or do you see the preforma numbers as a good base, so to say, for judging you during the development during this year?
+That sounds very market-driven.
+Thank you very much also for the Performa breakdown in our giving for 2024.
+And just to get a feel for it, though, I guess we have a better knowledge about your statistics that happened during 2024.
+Are there something similar that we should be aware of that you have seen now in HNY that may be made, say, a single quarter unrepresentative for the underlying performance?
+Or do you see, say, the Performa numbers as a good paid, so to say, for judging you during the development during this year.

 speaker